clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 └───────────────────────┘                └───────────────────────┘
 ```

-C# modules are written with the the C# Module Library (this crate).
+C# modules are written with the the C# Module Library (this package).
 They are built using the [dotnet CLI tool](https://learn.microsoft.com/en-us/dotnet/core/tools/) and deployed using the [`spacetime` CLI tool](https://spacetimedb.com/install).
 C# modules can import any [NuGet package](https://www.nuget.org/packages) that supports being compiled to WebAssembly.

 (Note: C# can also be used to write **clients** of SpacetimeDB databases, but this requires using a different library, the SpacetimeDB C# Client SDK.
 See the documentation on [clients] for more information.)